Last Updated on March 15, 2025 by Andy

 Field hockey or hockey is a widely played game across the globe.
 Introduced in the Olympic Games in 1908, a World Cup for Hockey was established in 1971.
 Hockey is believed to have originated in the earliest civilizations of the world.
 However, the modern game known as field hockey was developed in the British Isles.

-Field Hockey is a game played between two teams made of 11 members.
-They are armed with sticks with curved edges that are used to hit a small hard ball to score a goal.
+Field Hockey is a game played between two teams made of 11 players.
+Players use sticks with curved edges to hit a small, hard ball in an attempt to score goals.
 These sticks measure anywhere between 28 inches and 39 inches long and weigh between 340g and 790g.
-The playing arena is generally a grass pitch or any artificial surface.
-However, owing to modern technology artificial or astroturf pitches have become commonplace in hockey.
+The game is played on a grass pitch or an artificial surface, with artificial or astroturf pitches being common in modern hockey.

-The idea of the game is similar to football; get the ball in the goal.
-The opponents race each other with their hockey sticks while fighting for the ball and passing it to their teammates in order to get the ball past the opponent’s goal.
-The team with the most goals wins and if both the teams get the same number of goals, the match is called a draw.
+The objective of the game is similar to football: get the ball into the opponent’s goal.
+Players use their hockey sticks to pass, dribble, and compete for possession.
+The team with the most goals at the end of the match wins.
+If both teams score the same number of goals, the match is declared a draw.

 Field Hockey Pitch